Home/Tutors/Niamh Wimperis

 Posts

-I tried so hard to get the same material as you for the block of the month but I couldn't find it anywhere.
+Rosebud Fayre Block of the Month From Julia (work in progress) : - great job!
+Julia says: I tried so hard to get the same material as you for the block of the month but I couldn't find it anywhere.
 Somewhat discouraged I tried to find something similar but failed miserably.
 Half-heartedly I decided to try a completely different colour combination.
-However, by the time it came you were already onto block four and I was worried that I would be too late to join in (being a new member and unsure just how things worked).

-Comments Off on Alternative colourway for our Rosebud Fayre quilt
+Comments Off on New colourway for Rosebud Fayre quilt

 2022-09-26T06:18:46+00:00